tshr-d-dragon/Seek_Volume_Controller/README.md

 ## Please feel free to connect for any suggestions or doubts!!!

-##### Note: Volume is adjusted but not audible in the video because screen recorder doesn't save audio
+##### Note: Volume is adjusted but not audible in the video because the screen recorder doesn't save audio